 March 8, 1917 - Property finally deeded to Pacific Coast Hindustani Association

-A deeper rift between Bagai and Ram Chandra may have emerged when Chandra allegedly discovered Bagai's ties to British intelligence.
-In what appeared to be a calculated attempt to protect himself, Bagai disclosed the property purchase to Bhagwan Singh Gyanee—possibly to regain trust and avoid being exposed as a British informant.
+A deeper rift between Bagai and Ram Chandra emerged when Chandra allegedly discovered Bagai’s ties to British intelligence.
+In what appeared to be a calculated attempt at self‑preservation, Bagai disclosed the Edith Street property purchase to Bhagwan Singh Gyanee—turning on his old friend Ram Chandra from Peshawar— in an effort to regain trust and avoid being exposed as a British colonial spy.

-Kala Bagai's silence on her husband's embezzlement of Ghadar Party funds may have been a strategic choice—an effort to preserve her family's dignity and shield her children from public shame.
+Kala Bagai's silence on her husband's embezzlement of Ghadar Party funds and deneying the fact that Mr. Bagai was an "English Spy"6 may have been a strategic choice—an effort to preserve her family's dignity and shield her children from public shame.
 Yet this omission has had lasting consequences.
-Similarly, the Berkeley South Asian Radical Historians collective, in their street renaming campaign, either overlooked or intentionally masked this critical aspect of her story.
+Similarly, activists who campaigned for the Kala Bagai Way street renaming, either overlooked or intentionally masked this critical aspect of Bagai family sotry.
 By excluding documented evidence of Vaishno Das Bagai's betrayal of the revolutionary movement, they presented a sanitized narrative that raises serious questions about historical accountability and the ethics of public commemoration.